ABRATools/readthedocs/source/about/index.rst

      - .. image:: /_static/img/user.svg
            :width: 125px
            :align: center
      - Mysterious fellow.
-Likes blue teaming, works in IT.
-"More people have been to Russia than I have." - Me
    * - **R: Robert Fleming**
      - .. image:: /_static/img/rf.jpg
            :width: 125px
            :align: center
-     - i just got mogged
+     - A pleasant chap interested in the digimechanics and interleverworkings of the digital world.
+Positively thrilled! to be here amongst those who are sure to bring about the next great leap in synergistic sysadmin security system administration technology.
    * - **A: Austin Parkerson**
      - .. image:: /_static/img/ap.jpg
            :width: 125px